pmean/build-website/text/07/AnomExample.md

 measures.
 One measure if the volume of procedures performed at various hospitals.
-There is some evidence that hospitals that perform a large volume of procedures have better outcomes (an application, perhaps, of the old saying \"practice makes perfect\").
+There is some evidence that hospitals that perform a large volume of procedures have better outcomes (an application, perhaps, of the old saying "practice makes perfect").
 Here is the data on the number of carotid endarterectomy procedures performed in 2004-2005.
 Some material in the middle of the web page was removed to shrink the image size and to delete some data that is extraneous to this particular